Humam Tariq

-Humam Tariq Faraj Naoush (همام طارق فرج نعوش; born 10 February 1996 in Baghdad) is an Iraqi professional footballer who plays for Muaither SC and the Iraq national team as winger.
+Humam Tariq Faraj Naoush (همام طارق فرج نعوش; born 10 February 1994) is an Iraqi professional footballer who plays for Al-Talaba SC and the Iraq national team as winger.
+He also played for Esteghlal F.C. between 2018 and 2019.
 Tariq has long been considered one of Iraq's most talented footballers.
 He has represented Iraq at Under-19, Under-20, Under-22, Under-23 and full international level, making his debut for the national team at the age of 16, making him the youngest Iraqi in history to represent the senior team.
 Humam represented Iraq at the Rio Olympics in 2016, playing in all 3 of Iraq's matches against Denmark, Brazil and South Africa.
 Tariq has also played at the 2013 FIFA Under-20 World Cup, where he was one of Iraq's star players as the underdogs went on a run to the semi-final.
 At senior level, he has played at the 2015 AFC Asian Cup, where they beat the odds and reached the semi-final.